claraj/sphinx-docs-demo/README.md

    :show-inheritance:
 ```

-Change to - note the package name
+Change to something like the following, note the package name on the ..automodule:: line, but use your own package name

 ```
 collection\_utilities module